-A common problem brought to the attention of Benzodiazepine Information Coalition (BIC) is the failure of patients and prescribers to recognize or properly diagnose problems that arise secondary to chronic benzodiazepine prescription.
+There is an ongoing failure in the field of medicine of patients and prescribers to recognize or properly diagnose problems that arise secondary to chronic benzodiazepine prescription.

 How does this come to be?
-A patient is prescribed a benzodiazepine, often on their first visit and frequently for a relatively minor issue.
+Typically, a patient is prescribed a benzodiazepine, often on their first visit and frequently for a relatively minor issue.
 Because benzodiazepines can be fast-acting and are quite effective in the short term, the patient will often experience immediate relief of their symptoms, leading them to believe the drug is an effective long-term solution to their problem.

 The prescriber then decides, against nearly all guidelines, that the benzodiazepine is a suitable treatment for the patient’s presenting complaint and goes on to prescribe it long term, usually without informing the patient of the risks.
 Sometimes patients are provided the occasional addiction disclaimer: “these drugs can be addictive, but you don’t have an ‘addictive personality,’ so you should be safe.”
 This “addiction disclaimer,” while partially true, is incomplete and gives patients a false sense of security that, so long as they do not abuse the benzodiazepine prescription, there is no other cause for concern with the drug.
 If compliant patients later develop problems related to the drug, this initial misinformation impairs them from considering the benzodiazepine as a potential cause.